 Access or change application settings at runtime in C#

 In languages other than Visual Basic, such as C#, you must access the

 Settings class directly, as shown in the following Visual C# example.

 You must explicitly call the

 Save method of this wrapper class in order to persist the user settings.
-You usually do this in the
+You usually do so in the

 Closing event handler of the main form.
 The following C# example shows a call to the